PyMavs/pymavs-data/README.md

 ## Pymavs Data

-This page is design to host data to use for PyMavs Presentations.
+This page is designed to host data to use for PyMavs Presentations.